 Tryptophan gets converted to 5-HTP, which then gets converted to serotonin.
 5-HTP is available as a nutritional supplement, and seems more effective than tyrptophan in managing depression.
 5-HTP is the immediate precursor of serotonin.
 Doses of 50 mg to 400 mg a day in divided doses can be effective for improving sleep, and treating depression and anxiety.
 Taking it 2 or 3 times a day is important and it’s helpful to take them if/when you have cravings for sweets.
 High carbohydrate snacks can raise tryptophan levels, but they are full of empty calories and raise insulin levels.

 5-HTP has been shown in some studies to raise serotonin levels better than prescriptions medications, the SSRIs.
+It’s recommended that you take either tryptophan or 5-HTP.
+You do not need to take both.

 What Else Can Be Done to Boost Serotonin Levels?